naif-sameer/my-programming-docs/docs/tools/git.md

 ## github words

-**Remote repository** A link of directory that contains your project work on github website that all team member use to exchange therir changes.
+**Remote repository** A link of directory that contains your project work on github website that all team member use to exchange their changes.

 **Clone** A local version of a repository , including all commits and branches from (local or remote) .